mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 ## Passing arguments to blocks

-We can even pass arguments to blocks by passing them to `yield`.
+We can pass arguments to blocks by passing them to `yield`.
 Within the block this argument is assigned to a block local variable that is defined as a block parameter when the block is defined.

 # Arity of blocks and methods